ETO Logo

 • The MAC’s merging and enrichment processes may introduce errors.
 The MAC uses automated processes to combine articles from different datasets and create metadata about them.
 These processes usually work well, but they do have limitations, especially when there are issues with the raw article data.
 These issues include:

 • We have not done complete metadata translation.
-So far we have completely translated only the names of funding institutions.
+So far we have completely translated only the names of funding organizations.
 Other fields have been translated in part.
 However, translating all article titles and abstracts is cost-prohibitive.

 • Deduplication is less effective when articles have limited metadata.
 Our method of deduplicating articles across corpora relies on the presence of six metadata fields.
 If some of these fields are absent, we are less likely to successfully merge the articles.
 Additionally, if an article’s title or abstract appears in multiple languages across datasets, we will have to rely on that article’s other metadata to perform a successful match.

 • Named entities may not be fully resolved.
-Named entities, such as institutions, authors, and articles, are often given different names across or within our data sources.
-For example, Google may be called “Google” in one article, “Google Cloud Services” in another, “Google UK” in another, “AI Team - Google Research” in another.
-For the MAC, we use different processes to “resolve” these different names where appropriate, as described above, but we can’t catch all of them.
+Named entities, such as organizations, authors, and articles, are often given different names across or within our data sources.
+For example, Google may be called "Google" in one article, "Google Cloud Services" in another, "Google UK" in another, "AI Team - Google Research" in another.
+For the MAC, we use different processes to "resolve" these different names where appropriate, as described above, but we can’t catch all of them.
 This could affect some calculations using the MAC.
 For example, an author’s articles could be split across multiple versions of the author’s name, making it seem like that author has written fewer articles than she really has.

 • Sub-organizations are not linked to their parents.
 Some organizations in the MAC are parts of other organizations.
 For example, an article might have some authors associated with “Google Research” and others associated with “Google Cloud Services.”
 In some contexts, users might want to group these organizations (and their authors) together under “Google.”
 The MAC doesn’t group organizations like this.